 Mr. Lit Hau Tan leads McKinsey’s Transaction Banking service line in the Americas, covering corporate strategy, product distribution and payments operations across cash management, FX and supply chain finance.
 He serves corporate and commercial banks, as well as Fortune 500 Corporate treasurers and software providers of treasury services, as part of McKinsey’s coverage of the broader transaction banking ecosystem.

-Mr. Barry Tooker is the Chief Product Officer and Global Head of Product Management for iSoftware4Banks.
+Barry Tooker was formerly the Chief Product Officer and Global Head of Product Management at iSoftware4Banks.
 He has been involved in operations and systems related projects for global banks and software firms as both a consultant and line manager for more than 45 years.
-Mr. Tooker has managed day to day operations for major money center and super regional banks.
+Tooker has managed day to day operations for major money center and super regional banks.
 He has planned, organized, directed and managed major initiatives—including leading payment systems re-engineering efforts and other critical software installation projects for financial services organizations around the world.
 He currently serves as a member of the BAFT Payments Committee and their Innovation Council.

 Ms. Allison Vara Mitchell is a Senior Sales Associate with J.P.
 Morgan’s Corporate and Investment Bank’s Treasury Services business.
 Ms. Vara supports two Relationship Managers responsible for developing, servicing and growing J.P.
 Morgan’s Treasury portfolio for the North American financial institutions markets; which includes the United States, Canada and the Caribbean.
 Ms. Vara recently graduated from the BAFT Future Leader’s Program.
 Joining J.P.
 Morgan in 2006 Ms. Vara has held high impact managerial positions for the company’s retail business and has overseen teams of over 50 employees.